amazonlinux/amazon-linux-2023/README.md

-# Amazon Linux 2022 - In Preview
+# Amazon Linux 2022 - Release Candidate

 **Welcome to Amazon Linux 2022!**

 [Amazon Linux 2022](https://aws.amazon.com/linux/amazon-linux-2022) is the next generation of Amazon Linux from [Amazon Web Services](https://aws.amazon.com/) (AWS).
 It provides a stable, and high-performance execution environment to develop and run cloud applications.
-With Amazon Linux 2022, you get an application environment that offers long term support with access to the latest innovations in Linux.
+With Amazon Linux 2022 (AL2022), you get an application environment that offers long term support with access to the latest innovations in Linux.
 Using Fedora as the upstream, AL2022 is a stable distribution that has gone through extensive testing to offer package stability and is maintained and managed with all necessary security updates.
 Amazon Linux 2022 is provided at no additional charge.

+The first Release Candidate of AL2022 is now available for testing.
+A release candidate is a GA-like distribution (the feature set is frozen, and no major changes are expected between the Release Candidate and the Generally Available version) that will only receive patches and bug fixes leading to the AL2022 Generally Available release, with very few other changes.
+A Release Candidate AL2022 AMI will contain a date equal to or later than **20220728** within its name.
+For example, al2022-ami-2022.0.*20220728*.0-kernel-5.15-x86_64 is a Release Candidate AMI, while al2022-ami-2022.0.*20220419*.0-kernel-5.15-x86_64 is not.

+**The Release Candidate is not recommended for production workloads and is intended only for testing purposes and to help you prepare for migration to Amazon Linux 2022**.

 **Quick links**
 - [Learn how to get started with Amazon Linux 2022](https://github.com/amazonlinux/amazon-linux-2022#how-to-get-started)